Sitting at a desk in an office all day? Here’s how to fix that.

 Rolling your body over a foam roller where you feel muscle tightness can provide relief and increase your mobility.
 For office workers who sit at a desk all day, the areas of importance are the hips, upper back and glutes.

-Stand in a SYNRGY360 (or doorway) with your shoulders relaxed.
+Stand in a a doorway with your shoulders relaxed.
 Hold onto one side of the cable machine just above shoulder-height and lean in so you feel a stretch across your pec.
 Drop down to one knee for an extra stretch.
 Repeat for the other side.
 This will help release some tension from having your shoulders forward all the time and encourage blood flow.

 These will help to open up your hips and release some of that tightness.
 Position yourself on all-fours.
 Keeping a neutral spine, lift one knee off the ground and rotate it in a circular arc.
 Repeat with the other knee.
 10-12 circle per side.